An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

-The aim of this study is to streamline radiomics research, facilitate radiomics' reproducibility, and ultimately simplify the use of radiomics in (new) clinical applications.
-To this end, we propose a framework to fully automatically construct and optimize the radiomics workflow per application.
-Clinically, radiomics applications may be independent and show substantial differences (e.g., prostate cancer versus Alzheimer’s disease).
-Technically, most published radiomics methods roughly consist of the same steps: image segmentation, preprocessing, feature extraction, and classification.
-Hence, as radiomics methods show substantial overlap, we hypothesize that it should be possible to automatically find the optimal radiomics model in a new clinical application by collecting numerous methods in one single framework and systematically comparing and combining all included components.
+Currently, in a new clinical application, finding the optimal radiomics method out of the wide range of available options has to be done manually through a heuristic trial-and-error process.
+This process has several disadvantages, as it: 1) is time-consuming; 2) requires expert knowledge; 3) does not guarantee that an optimal solution is found; 4) negatively affects reproducibility \cite{Li2022, Bera2022, RN686, RN436, RN674}; 5) has a high risk of overfitting when not carefully conducted \cite{RN684, RN686}; and 6) limits translation to clinical practice \cite{RN674}.
+While the lack of method standardization has been identified as a major challenge for radiomics \cite{Li2022, Bera2022}, we observed that most published radiomics methods roughly consist of the same steps: image segmentation, preprocessing, feature extraction, feature selection, and classification.
+Hence, we hypothesized that it should be possible to automatically find the optimal radiomics model in a new clinical application by collecting numerous methods in one framework and systematically comparing and combining all included components.

-To optimize the radiomics workflow, we propose a novel framework called {\toolbox{WORC}} (Workflow for Optimal Radiomics Classification), in which we exploit recent advances in automated machine learning (AutoML) \citep{RN694}.
-We define a radiomics workflow as a specific combination of algorithms and their associated hyperparameters, i.e., parameters that need to be set before the actual learning step.
-We focus on conventional radiomics pipelines, i.e., using conventional machine learning, for the following reasons: 1) radiomics methods are quick to train, hence AutoML is feasible to apply; 2) the radiomics search space is relatively clear, as radiomics workflows typically follow the same steps, further enhancing the feasibility of AutoML; 3) as there is a large number of radiomics papers, the impact of such a method is potentially large; and 4) radiomics is also suitable for small datasets, which is relevant for (rare) oncological applications \citep{RN35, RN686}.
+The aim of this study is to streamline radiomics research, facilitate radiomics' reproducibility, and ultimately simplify radiomics use in (new) clinical applications.
+To this end, we propose an end-to-end (i.e., images to biomarker) framework to fully automatically optimize radiomics workflow construction per application by exploiting recent advances in automated machine learning (AutoML) \cite{RN694}.
+We define a radiomics workflow as a specific combination of algorithms and their associated hyperparameters, i.e., parameters that need to be set before the learning step.
+We focus on conventional radiomics pipelines, i.e., using non-deep machine learning, as: 1) conventional methods are quick to train, hence AutoML is feasible to apply; 2) the search space is relatively clear as conventional workflows typically follow the same steps, further enhancing AutoML feasibility; 3) as there is a large number of conventional radiomics papers, the impact of such a method is potentially large; and 4) conventional radiomics is also suitable for small datasets, which is relevant for rare diseases \cite{RN35, RN686}.
+We coin our proposed novel framework {\toolbox{WORC}} (Workflow for Optimal Radiomics Classification).